Battle of Vannarpannai: Battle

+Portuguese battle-standard featuring the cross of the Order of Christ.

-Phillippe de Oliveira and his troops endured a challenging march through the arid terrain from Kotte before reaching Pooneryn, where they requested a ferry from Cankili II to cross into the Jaffna peninsula.
+Phillippe de Oliveira and his troops endured a challenging march through the arid terrain from Kotte before reaching Pooneryn, where they requested a ferry from Cankili II to cross into the Jaffna Peninsula.
 Despite complying with the request and providing boats, the crossing took eight days to complete.
 Seeking additional naval support, Oliveira consulted the captain of Mannar and sent for reinforcements from Negapatam.
 Throughout the Dom Pedro episode, Cankili II maintained a cooperative stance toward the Portuguese, refraining from aiding their enemies and even offering Jaffna as a safe harbor for their fleet.
-However, Oliveira’s subsequent demands shattered any alliance.
-He insisted on the immediate payment of tribute and the surrender of Varunakulattan the commander of Cankili’s South Indian mercenaries.
-This ultimatum threatened Cankili’s military strength, prompting his refusal.
+However, Oliveira's subsequent demands shattered any alliance.
+He insisted on the immediate payment of tribute and the surrender of Varunakulattan the commander of Cankili's South Indian mercenaries.
+This ultimatum threatened Cankili's military strength, prompting his refusal.
 He argued that part of the tribute had already been paid.

 Realizing his vulnerable position with only about four thousand men, Cankili II sought to negotiate with Phillippe de Oliveira.
 He proposed that the Portuguese withdraw to Pooneryn in exchange for an immediate payment of five thousand pardaos, with a promise of another sum within three months.
 Additionally, he offered to send his Vadugai troops back to South India to ease tensions.
 While Oliveira accepted the initial payment, he did not withdraw.
-Instead, he advanced toward Vannarpannai leading to clashes between Portuguese lascarins and Cankili’s forces.
-Though Cankili’s troops initially gained the upper hand, they were eventually defeated.
+Instead, he advanced toward Vannarpannai leading to clashes between Portuguese lascarins and Cankili's forces.
+Though Cankili's troops initially gained the upper hand, they were eventually defeated.
 Attempting to flee by boat to South India Cankili and his family were forced back to Point Pedro by strong winds.
 A second escape attempt in a larger vessel failed when Portuguese forces captured him.
 Meanwhile, his mercenary commander, Varunakulattan successfully evaded capture and escaped to Tanjore.

 Aftermath

 After capturing Cankili II Phillippe de Oliveira advanced to Nallur establishing his headquarters at the Hindu temple there.
 To maintain control, a detachment under Francisco Pereira Velho was stationed at the Franciscan church in Jaffna.
-With Cankili II’s capture, all resistance collapsed, allowing Oliveira to officially annex the Kingdom of Jaffna into the Portuguese Empire in the name of the Portuguese king.
+With Cankili II's capture, all resistance collapsed, allowing Oliveira to officially annex the Kingdom of Jaffna into the Portuguese Empire in the name of the Portuguese king.
 Believing the region to be secure, Oliveira dispatched Antonio da Motta Galvão with one hundred Portuguese soldiers and most of the lascarins back to Kotte where reinforcements were needed.
 Additionally, da Motta was tasked with escorting Cankili II to Colombo, from where he was sent to Goa for trial.